 When the MPSforDTS feature is supported and the PCF is informed about the successful default QoS update, the PCF shall notify the NF service consumer as described in subclause 4.2.5.2, if the NF service consumer has previously subscribed to the SUCCESSFUL_QOS_UPDATE event as described in subclauses 4.2.2.12.2 and 4.2.3.12.
 The PCF shall notify the NF service consumer by including within the "evNotifs" attribute, an entry with the "event" attribute set to SUCCESSFUL_QOS_UPDATE.

+When the MPSforDTS feature is supported and the PCF is informed about the failure of a default QoS update, the PCF shall notify the NF service consumer as described in subclause 4.2.5.2, if the NF service consumer has previously subscribed to the FAILED_QOS_UPDATE event as described in subclauses 4.2.2.12.2 and 4.2.3.12.
+The PCF shall notify the NF service consumer by including within the "evNotifs" attribute, an entry with the "event" attribute set to FAILED_QOS_UPDATE.

 ***** Fifth change *****